 Many have become experts in deceptive content writing.
 Deceptive content serves to trick, fool, or confuse users into taking certain actions.
 The most common place we see deceptive content is during the unsubscribe process for newsletters and marketing materials.
 Many websites bring users to an unsubscribe page only to confuse them with a multi-step process and/or buttons with misleading titles.

-In this case, a user has to be savvy enough to read the small, plain print below that states, “Yes, unsubscribe from all marketing messages.”
+In this case, a user must be savvy enough to read the small, plain print below that states, “Yes, unsubscribe from all marketing messages.”
 Yahoo! takes dark patterns a step further, however, with a similar message right above that states, “Yes, unsubscribe from this newsletter.”
 If a user gets past the large blue button, they will likely select the first thing that says unsubscribe.
 In this case, the user would not be unsubscribing from all marketing materials – just the newsletter.
-Deceptive content like this is common when users try to opt out of subscriptions.
+Deceptive content like this is common when users try to opt-out of subscriptions.

 Avoid Dark Patterns at All Costs